Table of Contents[Hide][Show]

 Functional dentistry builds on this idea, applying a holistic approach to oral and dental care.

-I strongly believe that what happens in the mouth happens in the body, and science has supported this claim.
-(2) So while it’s good to maintain a healthy weight, take nutritional supplements, and adopt other lifestyle habits that support total body health, it may not be enough.
+What happens in the mouth happens in the body.
+Science supports this claim.
+So while it’s good to maintain a healthy weight, take nutritional supplements, and adopt other lifestyle habits that support total body health, it may not be enough.

 This article will outline the core principles of functional dentistry, provide practical tips to implement at home, share advice on how to work with your primary dentist to apply functional dentistry to your own routine.

 Search the Functional Dentist LocatorOur database of functional providers includes dentists, hygienists, and myofunctional therapists, in over 50 areas around the world and growing.[/callout-quiz]

 What is Functional Dentistry?